February 04, 2022 5 min read

 The gut or gastrointestinal tract (GI Tract) is the foundation of youthful and healthy skin.
 Coupling dermis functionality with the GI track may seem unorthodox, but in truth, your health begins in your gut.

-The gastrointestinal track bears the responsibility of optimizing body functions, and the skin’s condition can be reflective of the internal happenings within the body.
+The gastrointestinal track has the responsibility of optimizing body functions.
+Your skin condition can be reflective of the internal happenings within the body.

 So exactly what is the GI tract?

 The GI tract begins in the mouth and ends at the rectum.
 So in essence, your food choices are at the forefront of proper gut/ body functionality.

 Your diet either helps or hurts the balance of microbes in the gut.
 The trillions of microbes in the intestinal tract are critical to digestion.
 They wage war against the bad bacteria consumed through everyday food and drink.

 Believe it or not, the community of microbes or microbiota has GENES.
 Yes!
 These complete set of genes are known as the microbiome.
 Each person harbors his or her own distinctive pattern of bacterial composition which is

 determined partly by the host genotype and your initial colonization at birth.

 In fact, the genes in the microbiome outnumber human genes by a ratio of 100:1.
 It is safe to conclude the microbiome is the vital hub to proper body functionality.

 In particular, not excreting waste daily, is a telling sign of an unhealthy or compromised gut.